shelleywong/CSCI440-Course-Materials/Assignments.md

 ## Assignment Instructions

+Instructions for each of the assignments can be found at the repos linked below, inside of the [CSUChico-CSCI340 GitHub organization](https://github.com/CSUChico-CSCI340).
+These repos also contain handouts/code that you can use as a starting point.

 * **Assignment 1: Writing a Kernel Module**
   * [CSCI440-KernelHacking](https://github.com/CSUChico-CSCI340/CSCI440-KernelHacking)
   * Goal: For you to become more familiar with how kernel modules are written and aspects of the Linux operating system using these modules